Aga Muhlach: Early life

 Muhlach is from a prominent show business family.
-His father is a younger brother of former dramatic actress Amalia Fuentes; his cousin, Niño Muhlach, was the leading child actor of the 1970s; his brother AJ Muhlach was a member of boy band XLR8; his two sisters are also actresses.
+His father is the younger brother of former actress Amalia Fuentes; his cousin Niño Muhlach was the leading child actor of the 1970s; his brother AJ Muhlach was a member of the boy band XLR8 and his two sisters, Almira and Arlene, are also actresses.

-His family has Spanish (Asturian), German, and Chinese roots.
+His family has Spanish (Asturian), German and Chinese roots.
 His paternal grandfather, Álvaro Muhlach Agüera, was born in Barcelona, Spain, to Alejandro Muhlach Agüera and Enriqueta Agüera Iglesias, who were from Santander and Comillas, respectively both in Cantabria, but their ancestry originated from Asturias.
-His paternal grandmother, Concepción Borja Amador, was born in Xiamen, China, to a Chinese father and a Bicolano mother from Goa, Camarines Sur.
+His paternal grandmother Concepción Borja Amador was born in Xiamen, China, to a Chinese father and a Bicolano mother from Goa, Camarines Sur.

 Acting career

-1970s–1980s: Teenage years
+1970s–80s: Teenage years

 He began his career as a child actor in the 1975 film, May Isang Tsuper ng Taksi and 1976 film, Babaing Hiwalay Sa Asawa; his aunt Amalia Fuentes was the lead in the latter film.
-At this point he was still using his real name in the credits.
+At this time, he was still using his real name in the credits.
 He also appeared in the 1980 film Aguila which starred Fernando Poe Jr. and Christopher de Leon.

 At age 14, Muhlach was cast as one of the male leads in Viva Entertainment's 1984 film, Bagets.
-The film, which is about typical teenage life in the 80s, also starred William Martinez, Herbert Bautista, JC Bonnin, and Raymond Lauchengco.
+The film, which is about typical teenage life in the 80s, also starred William Martinez, Herbert Bautista, JC Bonnin and Raymond Lauchengco.
 As the majority of the target audience could relate to the story, the film was a success, and Muhlach became a popular matinee idol.

-As a result of his popularity, he was cast in the title role in Miguelito, Ang Batang Rebelde, in which he portrayed a rebellious teenager in conflict with his mother.
+As a result of his popularity, he was cast in the title role in Miguelito, ang Batang Rebelde, in which he portrayed a rebellious teenager in conflict with his mother.
 He was nominated for "Best Supporting Actor" in the FAMAS Awards, and "Best Actor" in the Gawad Urian Awards.

-He was paired with Janice de Belen in the 1986 film, Super-Wan-Tu-Tri, alongside Tito Sotto, Vic Sotto, and Joey de Leon.
-The next year, he received his first acting award at the 1987 Gawad Urian Awards for "Best Supporting Actor" for his performance in the 1986 film, Napakasakit, Kuya Eddie.
+He was paired with Janice de Belen in the 1986 film, Super-Wan-Tu-Tri, alongside Tito Sotto, Vic Sotto and Joey de Leon.
+The next year, he received his first acting award at the 1987 Gawad Urian Awards for Best Supporting Actor for his performance in the 1986 film, Napakasakit, Kuya Eddie.